schaefa/sling-featuremodel-starter/README.md

 After login in I am redirected back to the starter page but now when I click on **Browse Content** I am abble to see Composum browser even tough I still see the Exception about the Writer Already CLosed.

+**Note**: the same thing has to be done for Slingshot.
+I had to force the login to Slingshot1 in order to make it work.

 ## Creating the Feature Models

 ### Preparation